pyQode/pyqode.python/README.rst

 1.1:
 ***********

-    - New: add the following new modes:
+    * **New**: add the following new modes:

         - pyqode.python.PyAutoCompleteMode

         - pyqode.python.CommentsMode

-        - pyqode.python.DocumentAnalyserMode
+        - pyqode.python.DocumentAnalyserModeµ

         - pyqode.python.GoToAssignmentsMode

-    - New: add the following new panels:
+    * **New**: add the following new panels:

         - pyqode.python.QuickDocPanel

         - pyqode.python.SymbolBrowserPanel

-    - New: CodeCompletion: provides method to interact with the subprocess interpreter
+    * **New**: CodeCompletion: provides method to interact with the subprocess interpreter

-    - New: Add CodeCompletion preload hooks
+    * **New**: Add CodeCompletion preload hooks

-    - New: Add pyqode.python.Boostrapper class to help start the code completion with a list of modules to preload + example with a splash screen.
+    * **New**: Add pyqode.python.Boostrapper class to help start the code completion with a list of modules to preload + example with a splash screen.

-    - Fix: Disable actions which depends on preload
+    * **Fix**: Disable actions which depends on preload

-    - Fix: Disable code completion in commente and strings
+    * **Fix**: Disable code completion in commente and strings

-    - Fix: Better highlighting in docstrings (highlighting was lost when there was an ‘=’ in the docstring.
+    * **Fix**: Better highlighting in docstrings (highlighting was lost when there was an ‘=’ in the docstring.

 1.0:
 ***********

     Final 1.0 release, add documentation

 1.0b3:
 **********

-    - fix syntax highlighting bugs with triple quoted string inside comment or string literals
+    * fix syntax highlighting bugs with triple quoted string inside comment or string literals

-    - fix bugs with designer plugins
+    * fix bugs with designer plugins

-    - update code completion provider to use jedi 0.7
+    * update code completion provider to use jedi 0.7

-    - many other bug fixes
+    * many other bug fixes

 1.0b2:
 ************

-    - fix code completion icons path
+    * fix code completion icons path

 1.0b:
 ************